Can men have breast cancer?

 Cancer of the breast is well-known in Nigeria and globally because it is quite common, and there have been deliberate decades-long efforts to create awareness about it.
 The infamous cancer even has a whole month dedicated to it – October is the Breast Cancer Awareness month worldwide.

-Despite the much publicity about the cancer, an aspect remains under-discussed: breast cancer in men.
+Despite the much publicity about the cancer, an aspect remains under-discussed: how does this disease affect men?

 Male breast cancer is considered less of a hot topic than its female counterpart because it is rarer.

 According to the American Cancer Society, men are 70-100 times less likely to have breast cancer than women.
-However, it is a fact that breast cancer in black men is considerably more aggressive and deadlier than in any other race.
+However, it is a fact that male breast cancer, especially in the black population is considerably more aggressive and deadlier than in any other race.

 Hence, knowing about male breast cancer is particularly important in the African setting.